Menaerus/Imatgik/README.md

 This is a really simple web application for storing images for a set of users.

-The app is writen in Python and Flask.
+The app is writen in Python with Flask and Burma as the css provider.

 I have chosen that pair because I have never used them before and I wanted the challenge of avoiding JavaScript completely.